-From this passage we see that Jesus came, preaching to the Jews that the Kingdom of God had come.
-The Sermon on the Mount, found in Matthew chapters 5-7, including the Beatitudes, taught the principles of the Kingdom.
+From this passage, we see that Jesus came, preaching to the Jews that God’s Kingdom had come.
+The Sermon on the Mount, found in Matthew chapters 5-7, including the Beatitudes, taught the Kingdom’s principles.
 However, the Jewish religious leaders rejected Jesus.
 What the Pharisees and Sadducees did not understand was that the Kingdom was to come in two parts.
 The first part involved Jesus’ preaching the gospel of the Kingdom of God (as in Mark 1: 14-15); and then His dying for the sins of the whole world.
 Romans 5:6-8 (KJV)

 6 For when we were yet without strength, in due time Christ died for the ungodly.